ray-project/deltacat/deltacat/storage/README.md

 - **Delta**

 ## Naming, Mutability, and Canonical Strings
 All objects have an "id" field.
-For Table Versions, Streams, Deltas, and Partitions with "named immutable ids", the user provided id sets the "id" field.
+For Table Versions, Streams, Deltas, and Partitions with "named immutable ids", the 'id' field must be manually assigned prior to commit.

-Other objects types (Namespace, Table, Table Version) have mutable names.
-For these, "id" is set to a new uuid v4.
+Other objects types (Namespace, Table) have mutable names.
+For these, "id" is automatically set to a new uuid v4.

-Every object has a unique canonical string, which uniquely identifies the object given the mutable name(s) of the object.
-This canonical string is mappable to the object's (immutable) id, as we will see later.
+Every object has a globally unique Locator.
+The key element of each Locator is a canonical string, which uniquely identifies the object within a catalog given its name.
+This canonical string also lets us map mutable object names and aliases back to the object's (immutable) id, as we will see later.

-The canonical string is composed of its parent's canonical string, plus its own canonical string elements (found in the LocatorName `parts`).
+The canonical string is composed of its parent's canonical string, plus its own canonical string elements (found in the `parts` field of the object's `name`, which is a multi-part LocatorName).

 | **Object Type**    | **Primary Key**                          | **Mutability**  |
 |---------------------|------------------------------------------|-----------------|